FX-Wood/local-auth-boilerplate/README.md

   * Use `npm run lint:css` to lint your CSS
   * Use `npm test` to run tests
 * Setup the databases
+  * Copy and rename `example-.env` to `.env` in your root project directory
-  * Change the database names in `config/config.json` to reflect your project
+  * Change the database names in `.env` to reflect your project
   * Run `createdb project_name_development` to create the development database
   * Run `createdb project_name_test` to create the test database